 Given that Belgium is a small but well-connected country, planning a leisurely weekend away is never a difficult task.
 Whether you fancy dipping your toes in the North Sea, hiking through national parks, or visiting historic landmarks, there’s a mini-break to suit all interests in Belgium.
-Furthermore, the country boasts a plethora of unexplored gems to discover outside of the usual hotspots to visit in Belgium.
-So the next time you fancy escaping for the weekend, why not check out what else Belgium has to offer?
+The country also boasts a plethora of unexplored gems to discover outside of the usual hotspots to visit in Belgium.

 Groupon